Azure/azure-sdk/docs/general/implementation.md

 {% include requirement/MUST id="general-logging-exceptions" %} log exceptions thrown as a Warning level message.
 If the log level set to Verbose, append stack trace information to the message.

+### Default Logging

+Logging for consumers is generally opt-in and aids the consumer in diagnosis of problems with their code and potential service issues.
+However, there are cases where we require default logging, primarily in customer support situations.
+The main goal of default logging is to improve customer satisfaction with the service when used in combination with the Azure SDK.
+If a consumer requests support from Microsoft for a service operation via the client library, certain information is required in order to diagnose the issue.
+We want to ensure that information is always available.
+The Azure SDK supports several languages on several operating systems and within several app models.
+As such, logging is not always available nor is it advisable in all situations.

+{% include requirement/MUST id="fulcrum-logging-required" %} enable default logging when the `TEMP` environment variable exists and file system APIs are available.
+The `TEMP` environment variable must point to a writable directory on the filesystem.
+In cases where there is no file system, default logging is not available.

+{% include requirement/MUSTNOT id="fulcrum-logging-prohibited" %} enable default logging if the platform does not allow user access to the file system.
+For example, mobile environments generally have a file system that is not user accessible.

+{% include requirement/MUST id="fulcrum-logging-optout" %} allow the consumer to opt out of default logging.

+The consumer should be able to opt out as follows:

+* Globally by setting a `AZURE_DISABLE_DEFAULT_LOGGING` environment variable.
+* On a per-client basis by setting a `disableDefaultLogging` client option to true.

+{% include requirement/MUST id="fulcrum-logging-where" %} write logs to a sub-directory of the `TEMP` folder named `azurelogs`.
+Logs for all service clients should write to the same log file as this allows CSS to identify cross-service issues more easily.

+{% include requirement/MUST id="fulcrum-logging-limit-1" %} limit the maximum size of the default log file to a reasonable size, and restrict the number of log files written.
+The default logging should strive to never cause an "out of disk space" error in normal operation by cleaning up after itself and be self-maintaining.

+{% include requirement/SHOULD id="fulcrum-logging-limit-2" %} strive to minimize the performance effect of default logging.

+{% include requirement/MUST id="fulcrum-logging-requests" %} log the following information when a log message needs to be written:

+* Time stamp
+* Request ID
+* REQUEST (method and URI)
+* White listed request headers (redacted as necessary to preserve PII protection)
+* RESPONSE (status code and message)
+* White listed response headers (redacted as necessary to preserve PII protection)
+* The time period between REQUEST and RESPONSE
+* Any operating system level metrics the service deems important to diagnosing common issues (such as memory utilization or CPU load)

+{% include requirement/MUST id="fulcrum-logging-pii" %} redact query parameters in the URI that are not white listed.

+{% include requirement/MUST id="fulcrum-logging-failures" %} generate a log message when an I/O failure occurs (such as endpoint cannot be found or no connection established).

+{% include requirement/MUST id="fulcrum-logging-failure-status" %} generate a log message when a failure HTTP status code is received.

+{% include requirement/MUST id="fulcrum-logging-failure-slow" %} generate a log message when the request takes a long time (as defined by the service).

+{% include requirement/MUSTNOT id="fulcrum-logging-no-bodies" %} log the body of the request or response.
+These tend to be large and will create a significant overhead if logged.

+There are no "log levels" in default logging as all logs are written to the same log file.
+A client library will need to define two white lists for default logging:

+1. Query parameters that can be safely logged because no PII exists.
+2. Request and response headers that can be safely logged because no PII exists.

+If a query parameter or header is not in the white list, then it **MUST** be redacted to avoid PII exposure to customer support services.

 ## Distributed Tracing

 Distributed tracing mechanisms allow the consumer to trace their code from frontend to backend.
 The distributed tracing library creates spans - units of unique work.
 Each span is in a parent-child relationship.
 As you go deeper into the hierarchy of code, you create more spans.
 These spans can then be exported to a suitable receiver as needed.
 To keep track of the spans, a _distributed tracing context_ (called a context in the remainder of this section) is passed into each successive layer.
 For more information on this topic, visit the [OpenTelemetry] topic on tracing.